RyanRoessler/Cloud-Computing-with-AWS/README.md

-# Cloud-Computing-with-AWS
+# Cloud Computing with AWS
-Coursera: "DevOps on AWS"
+Course offered by AWS: "DevOps on AWS"

 This course is divided into four sub-courses: